 The Lennon surname has come either from the Gaelic Leannan meaning “little cloak” (some say “lover”) or from the personal name Lonan, a diminutive of lon or “blackbird.”

-Lennon Resources on
+Lennon Surname Resources on The Internet

 - Lennan/Lennon.
 Lennan/Lennon name origin and early references.

 - The Lennon Family Tree.
 Lennons from county Armagh.

 - The Lennons in Argentina.
 Edward Lennon and descendants.

 - John Lennon’s Family Tree.

-Lennons in Ireland and
+Lennons in Ireland and Liverpool.